 The Sangama brothers and later rulers of Vijayanagara were not motivated by some ideological view of the world, they were instead motivated by power and pushed by ambition.
 They were not interested in defensive orthodoxy of protecting some religious ideology, instead, they were interested in carving out a bold new future.

 Book our heritage tour and let us bring alive the glory of Vijayanagara for you through our stories.
-This is full day private experience of Hampi that covers all the monuments within Hampi’s UNESCO world heritage site as well.
+There are one day and two day private experience of Hampi to choose from.